top of page

 Hiking through wash in Coffee Bean Canyon, Red Canyon

 Along this section of the San Andreas Fault System, the intense heat and pressure of tectonic plate movement twisted and contorted these rocks as if they were Play-doh.
 Look closely, you can see a 45° or more shift or folding of rock.
-These rock layers were originally laid down horizontally and then plate movement compressed them and caused them to fold into an almost vertical position.
+These rock layers were originally laid down horizontally and then plate movement compressed them and caused them to fold into an almost vertical stack.

 Part of syncline in folded sedimentary rock layers from movement along San Andreas fault in Mecca Hills